Two Curves, One Price: Pricing & Hedging Interest Rate Derivatives Decoupling Forwarding and Discounting Yield Curves: Conclusions

 Recurring to the foreign-currency analogy we have also been able to recompute the no arbitrage double-curve-single-currency market-like pricing formulas for basic interest rate derivatives, zero coupon bonds, FRA, swaps caps/floors and swaptions in particular.
-Such prices depend on forward or swap rates on curve $\complement _{f}$ corrected with the well-known quanto adjustment typical of cross-currency derivatives, naturally arising from the change between the\ numeraires, or probability measures, naturally associated to the two yield curves.
-The quanto adjustment depends on the volatility $\sigma _{f}$ of the forward rates $F_{f}$ on $\complement _{f}$, of the volatility $\sigma _{X}$ of the forward\ exchange rate $X_{fd}$ between $\complement _{f}$ and $\complement _{d}$, and of the correlation $ \rho _{fX}$ between $F_{f}$ and $X_{fd}$.
+Such prices depend on forward or swap rates on curve $\complement_{f}$ corrected with the well-known quanto adjustment typical of cross-currency derivatives, naturally arising from the change between the\ numeraires, or probability measures, naturally associated to the two yield curves.
+The quanto adjustment depends on the volatility $\sigma _{f}$ of the forward rates $F_{f}$ on $\complement_{f}$, of the volatility $\sigma _{X}$ of the forward\ exchange rate $X_{fd}$ between $\complement_{f}$ and $\complement_{d}$, and of the correlation $ \rho _{fX}$ between $F_{f}$ and $X_{fd}$.
 In particular, a non-trivial adjustment is obtained if and only if the forward exchange rates $X_{fd}$ are stochastic ($\sigma _{X}\neq 0$) and correlated to the forward rate $ F_{f}$ ($\rho _{fX}\neq 0$).
 Analogous considerations hold for the swap rate quanto adjustment.
-Numerical scenarios show that the quanto adjustment can be non negligible for realistic values of volatilities and correlation.
-The standard market practice does not take into account the adjustment, thus being, in principle, not arbitrage free, but, in practice the market does not trade enough instruments to set up arbitrage positions.
-Hence only bets are possible on the future realizations of volatility and correlation.
+Numerical scenarios show that the quanto adjustment can be important, depending on volatilities and correlation.
+Unadjusted interest rate derivatives' prices are thus, in principle, not arbitrage free, but, in practice, at the moment the market does not trade enough instruments to set up arbitrage positions.

+Finally, both the forward basis and the quanto adjustment find a natural financial explanation in terms of counterparty risk within a simple credit model including a default free and a risky zero coupon bond.

+Besides the lack of information about volatility and correlation, the present framework has the advantage of introducing a minimal set of parameters with a transparent financial interpretation and leading to familiar pricing formulas, thus constituting a simple and easy-to-use tool for practitioners and traders to promptly intercept possible market evolutions.